US Fulbright Logo

 • Your preferences regarding geographic location (urban or rural areas)

-Additional Information: Intermediate Spanish language proficiency is not necessary in the ETA placements but is required for better assimilation into the local community.
-Advanced Spanish would be particularly useful for the university placements, although applicants with intermediate Spanish will be considered.
+Additional Information: Intermediate Spanish language proficiency is required for better assimilation into the local community.
+Advanced Spanish would be particularly useful for the University ETA placements, although applicants with intermediate Spanish will be considered.

 Please make sure to include the Language Self-Evaluation and Foreign Language Evaluation in your Fulbright Online Application.